 - You are in a good overall health.

 A Skin Lesion Removal is designed to get you rid of skin troubles and help you achieve a smooth skin by:

 - Removing skin lesions through any of the several available techniques.

 - Putting an end to cancerous skin cells.

 - Reducing pain and irritation associated with skin lesions.

 - Restoring confidence lost due to skin issues.

 A typical Skin Lesion Removal treatment is usually done at a surgeon’s clinic and the procedure doesn’t involve many complexities.
 It is a fairly quick procedure that doesn’t require a night stay at the hospital, and most patients are able to return to their routine activities within a day or two.
 The type of technique used, however, depends on the type, size and location of the skin lesion.

-Usually, a skin lesion removal treatment is carried out through one of the following techniques.
+Usually, this treatment is carried out through one of the following techniques:

 - Shave Excision – This technique is used for lesions that rise above the skin.
 A surgeon typically uses a small blade to remove the outermost layers of the skin till the lesion is removed completely.
 Usually, the procedure doesn’t require any stitches and only medicine is applied on top of the wound to prevent any bleeding.